 Total number of participants at the Suntory Mizuiku - Natural Water Education Program Outdoor School of Forest and Water (total of three schools)

-Total number of participants for Teaching about Water at Schools
+Total number of participants for Teaching Program at Schools

 Suntory Mizuiku - Natural Water Education Program Website

-The Suntory Mizuiku - Natural Water Education Program website is a place to have fun and learn about water.
-The website includes detailed information about the Outdoor School of Forest and Water and the Teaching about Water for Schools programs in addition to kids pages such as the encyclopedia that brings together independent water research and comprehensive knowledge about water.
+The Suntory Mizuiku-Natural Water Education Program website is a place to have fun and learn about water.
+The website includes detailed information about the Outdoor School of Forest and Water and the Teaching Program at Schools programs in addition to kids pages such as the encyclopedia that brings together independent water research and comprehensive knowledge about water.

 With the expansion of Suntory Group's business activities internationally, we have also expanded Suntory Mizuiku - Education Program for Nature and Water overseas with the hope of promoting environmental activities globally.

 We developed original education materials in collaboration with international NGOs such as Live and Learn, started collaboration with the Central Council of Ho Minh Young Pioneer Organization as well as the Vietnam National Union of Students from 2017, and have been conducting classes for third and fourth grade children to learn about the importance of water, sanitary management, and the importance of preserving water resources.
-We are also expanding teaching classes in each region by dispatching qualified Mizuiku instructors as a summer program.
-Starting in Hanoi City, classes are also taught in Ho Chi Minh City, Bac Ninh City, and Ben Tre City.
-Since March 2018 we have expanded the program to include Quang Nam Province, Lang Son Province, and Ha Giang Province with approximately 18,000 children participating by the end of 2018.
+We are also expanding teaching classes in each region by dispatching qualified Mizuiku instructors as part of a summer program.
+Starting in Hanoi City, classes are also taught in Quang Nam Province, Lang Son Province, and Ben Tre City.
+As of the end of 2019, approximately 24,000 children have participated in the program since its inception.

 In addition, we are contributing to the installation of toilets and washrooms at elementary schools to improve sanitary environment of children.